-Rachel Canada, a Global Air Charters‘ Cabin Attendant enjoys spending time with her coworkers and helping to create positive and memorable experiences for passengers.
-Read on to learn more about Rachel Canada.
+Rachel Canada, a Global Air Charters Cabin Attendant, enjoys spending time with her coworkers and helping create positive and memorable passenger experiences.
+Read on to learn more about Rachel.

 Where did you grow up?